How much does a professional voiceover artist cost?

 The Basic Studio (or Session) Fee is the cost of recording a script before any usage is attached.
 (I’ll come to usage further down.)

 It’s the minimum hourly rate charged by the voice artist.
-And in the UK, the average BSF is around £250 for an experienced, professional voiceover.
-Of course this will differ per individual and could be more, particularly for medical or complex scripts.
-In the US, it’s worked out slightly differently but it’s round about $300+ per hour.
+And in the UK, the average BSF is around £250 – £350 per hour for an experienced, professional voiceover.
+In the US, it’s worked out slightly differently but it’s round about $300-$400 per hour.
+Of course this will differ per individual – for instance, my standard BSF is £300 for most projects.

 Most corporate voice bookings are worked out in hourly blocks.
-This also covers “hidden” costs like prep, set-up and the studio if you’re working with a voice actor in their home or maybe travel time to and from an outside studio.
+This hourly rate also covers “hidden” costs like the script or project preparation, any tech set-up and the cost of the studio, if you’re working with a voice actor in their home.

-One important thing to be aware of is that the script that you want your voice artist to record, needs to be agreed before the session.
-Don’t try and cram multiple scripts into one hour.
+One important thing to be aware of is that the script that you want your voice artist to record, ideally needs to be agreed before the session.
+Rocking up and cramming multiple scripts into one hour without warning your voice is best avoided.
 That’s like turning up at the dentist’s for a routine check-up and expecting them to do a filling, a crown and a root canal while they’re at it.

-So, the BSF is simply the cost of recording the script and does not include any usage fees.
+And the BSF is simply the cost of recording the script and doesn’t include any usage fees.

 Now – usage fees.
 Directors sometimes seem surprised by the idea of a usage fee for a voiceover.
 And they definitely need an article all to themselves to be fully explained because it’s a complex subject – but I do want to briefly touch on them here.